-This page provides details of all projects and expenditure between 2009 and 2015 in our Annual Reports.
+This page provides details of all projects and overview of expenditure between 2009 and 2017 in our Annual Reports.

 2015 Annual Report

 With the international endorsement of the Sustainable Development Goals in 2015, we expect that the holistic CHC development model used by Africa AHEAD may become one of the most practical ways of meeting a range of development objectives.

 We now have two active hubs in Rwanda and Zimbabwe managed by Country Directors, Mr. Joseph Katabarwa in Rwanda and Mr. Regis Matimati in Zimbabwe.
 Both Directors have long experience with the CHC approach and have shown a strong commitment to community development.
 Amans Ntakarutimana is awarded Africa AHEAD Award for an outstanding project in the DRC which achieved some of the highest community response in terms of hygiene improvements despite the volatility of the project area.

 This year has been one of consolidation of the organisation under the UK registered Charity and ensuring international standards with an online accounting system which is being controlled by our new Finance Manager in the UK.

 By the end of 2015 our new monitoring website was operating as a CHC registry with a standardized tool for assessing behavior change using cell phones to collect household data.
 This promises to be a useful tool in the future to attract partners.